dcreager/dcreager.net/content/np-hard.markdown

 dealing with something so fundamentally difficult that all interesting inputs take exponential time to solve.
 If that's the case...well, this post isn't going to help you all that much.
-You'll still have to simplify your problem domaiun somewhow to make any forward progress.
+You'll still have to simplify your problem domain somewhow to make any forward progress.

 But before you go down that road, it's worth thinking through some real-world use cases.
 You might be pleasantly surprised!